earth-metabolome-initiative/metrin-kg/README.md

 ```

 > _Notes_:
+> 1. Note that you will need Docker for running `qlever`.
+On Linux Docker runs natively and takes up only a small amount of RAM, whereas, on macOS, Docker runs in a virtual machine and thus, takes significant RAM.
+Therefore, on macOS, `qlever index` may fail sometimes, thus requiring more moemory./home/drishti/.local/bin
+> 2. For indexing the METRIN-KG data (`qlever index`), atleast 31 GB RAM will be required - works on Linux, may require more on macOS.
-> 1. The shell commands for `qlever get-data` inside the config file have been adapted for Ubuntu's terminal and Mac's iTerm2 default settings.
+> 3. The shell commands for `qlever get-data` inside the config file have been adapted for Ubuntu's terminal and macOS's iTerm2 default settings.
-> 2. `qlever get-data` command will only download the triple (`ttl.gz` or `ttl`) and not the raw data used to generate the triples.
+> 4. `qlever get-data` command will only download the triple (`ttl.gz` or `ttl`) and not the raw data used to generate the triples.
 For downloading the full METRIN-KG dataset including the raw data and the triples, please refer to [Usage](https://github.com/earth-metabolome-initiative/metrin-kg?tab=readme-ov-file#usage) point-1.
-> 3. For indexing the data (`qlever index`), atleast 31 GB RAM will be required.

 ### b) the [sparql-editor powered endpoint](https://sib-swiss.github.io/sparql-editor/metrin-kg)